 Unlike birds, which move their entire forelimbs, bats fly by flapping their webbed digits.
 The membrane of the wings is sensitive and delicate, and while it can be easily ripped, it can just as easily regrow.

-Bats often share their home with thousands or even millions of other bats
+12. Bats often share their homes with thousands of other bats.

 The world's largest natural bat colony is the Bracken Bat Cave in Texas, which houses 20 million bats.
-Over the course of one night, the entire colony can consume a whopping 200 tons of bugs.
-There's so many bats that when they collectively depart their cave to go foraging, a dense cloud composed of their bodies is visible on weather radar.
+Over the course of one night, the entire colony can consume a whopping 200 tons of flying insects.
+There are so many bats that when they collectively depart their cave to go foraging, a dense cloud of their bodies is visible on weather radar.

-White nose syndrome is wreaking havoc on America's bats
+13. White nose syndrome is wreaking havoc on America's bats.

-In February 2006, a caver exploring Howe Caverns near Albany, N.Y., discovered white fungus accumulating around the muzzles of hibernating bats.
-The disease spread rapidly over the next several years, and is now documented in more than 115 bat colonies across the eastern half of North America.
+In February 2006, a caver exploring Howe Caverns near Albany, New York, discovered white fungus accumulating around the muzzles of hibernating bats.
+The disease spread rapidly over the next several years, and is now documented in hundreds of bat colonies across North America.

-With a mortality rate of 95 percent, white nose syndrome is responsible for the deaths of at least 6 million bats.
-Although the fungus has been identified as Geomyces destructans, scientists remain stumped about how to stop it from infecting more bats.
+With a mortality rate as high as 99% in some colonies, white nose syndrome is responsible for the deaths of at least 6 million bats.
+The fungus has been identified as Pseudogymnoascus destructans, but aside from some recent hints of hope, it remains an existential threat to many populations and species of American bats.